-- Any incident matching the criteria in the funding body's Post 16 Audit Code of Practice (as in paragraph 10 above) shall be reported without delay through the Governance Advisor and Head of Executive Office to the Chairs of both the Governing Body and the Audit Committee. - Any variation from the approved fraud response plan, together with reasons for the variation, shall be reported promptly to the Chairs of both the Board of Governors and the Audit Committee.
+- Any incident matching the criteria in the funding body's Post 16 Audit Code of Practice (as in paragraph 10 above) shall be reported without delay through the Director of Governance and Director of Executive Operations to the Chairs of both the Governing Body and the Audit Committee. - Any variation from the approved fraud response plan, together with reasons for the variation, shall be reported promptly to the Chairs of both the Board of Governors and the Audit Committee. - 15 On completion of a special investigation, a written report shall be submitted by the Vice

-- On completion of a special investigation, a written report shall be submitted by the Vice Principal Finance, Resources and Regional Affairs, supported if appropriate by Internal Audit to the Audit Committee (and those invited to attend including Internal, Funding and Financial Auditors) containing: - a description of the incident, including the value of any loss, the people involved, and the means of perpetrating the fraud - the measures taken to prevent a recurrence - any action needed to strengthen future responses to fraud, with a follow-up report on whether or not the actions have been taken
+Principal Finance, Resources and Regional Affairs, supported if appropriate by Internal Audit to the Audit Committee (and those invited to attend including Internal, Funding and Financial Auditors) containing:

+- a description of the incident, including the value of any loss, the people involved, and the means of perpetrating the fraud - the measures taken to prevent a recurrence - any action needed to strengthen future responses to fraud, with a follow-up report on whether or not the actions have been taken